快猫成版视频

 Upon completion of this course, students will be able to:

-- Demonstrate comprehension of essay structure and write a four-paragraph in the mode of cause and effect and/or compare/contrast essay (500-600 words) with proper formatting (a cover page, proper heading and title, margins, indentations, and spacing), as well as a hook, thesis statement, three body paragraphs, and a concluding paragraph.
+2. Demonstrate comprehension of essay structure and write a five-paragraph essay with proper formatting (proper heading and title, margins, indentations, and spacing), as well as a hook, thesis statement, three body paragraphs, and a concluding paragraph.
 (45, 50, 59)

-- Apply high-intermediate editing and revising skills (including subject/verb agreements, pronoun references, articles, determiners, and quantifiers, correct simple, progressive, and perfect tenses), using correct mechanics.
-(55, 66)
+3. Apply high-intermediate editing (mechanics, subject/verb agreement, pronoun references, articles, determiners, and quantifiers and correct simple, progressive, and perfect tenses) and revising skills.

-- Apply academic language to writing, avoiding words such as like, many/a lot, very/really, make, thing/stuff, get/do, kind of鈥 (66)
+4. Apply academic language to writing, avoiding words such as like, many/a lot, very/really, make, thing/stuff, get/do, kind of鈥(55, 66)

 Writing 5 (51 鈥 80 / B1+ - low C1)